nonblocking/nonsnapshot-maven-plugin/README.md

 * Supported SCM systems are SVN and GIT, default is SVN.
 * By the default timestamps are used as qualifiers
+* *generateIncrementalBuildScripts* creates shell script for an incremental build using the new *--projects* option to filter aggregate projects (Maven > 3.2.1 only)
+* *generateChangedProjectsPropertyFile* creates a Java property file with a single entry which contains all changed projects.
+  This can be used in conjunction with the EnvInject plugin on Jenkins to do incremental build.
+Like this:
+  *mvn --project ${nonsnapshot.changed.projects} install*.
 * An upstream dependency is defined as *groupId:artifactId:baseVersion*.
 Whereas *groupId* and *artifactId* can contain wildcards.
 The *baseVersion* is the "prefix" of allowed versions.
 Examples:
     * 2.8 -> Look for the latest version that starts with 2.8, e.g. 2.8.1-20140203